robot-education/robot-handbook/readme.md

 If you make changes to `requirements.txt` or `setup.sh`, you'll need to rebuild the container or run `bash setup.sh` for the changes to apply.

 ## Build Script
-This project includes a build script for
+This project includes a build script for compling animations with manim.
+The code is in `build.py`.
+When used with the dev container, it can be run from the command line directly, e.g. `build`.
+The build script includes a fuzzy matcher which will aggressively match inputs to targets.
+By default, `build` will build everything in `animations/`, but individual paths, files, and scenes may be specified as well.
+For more information, run `build -h`.